shashankms9/miyagi/docs/labs/02-build-your-own-copilot/Lab2.md

 ### Task 1: Build Docker Images for the Miyagi Application

-1. Open Docker Application from the Lab VM desktop by double-clicking on it open.
+1. Open Docker Application from the Lab VM desktop by double-clicking on it.
 1. On **Docker Subscription Service Agreement** window, click **Accept**.
 1. If **This site is trying to open Postman.** pop up's click on **Open**.
 1. Navigate to miyagi/ui/ right - click on ui/typescript in cascading menu, select **Open in intergate Terminal**.